 Failing the Turing Test

-If a robot develops self-awareness, and has a lifelike shell, can it be distinguished from an actual human?
+If a computer develops self-awareness, could it be distinguished from an actual human?

-The clue is in the question: such a robot has self-awareness.
-And so if you ask it about itself, then it will know about itself.
-Whereas if you ask a human about him or herself, they will not really have a clue.
+Yes: if you ask it about itself, then it will know about itself (that is what "self-awareness" means), but if you ask a human about herself or himself (or themselves or itself), then she or he (or they or it) will not really have much of a clue (not really).

 Sunday, March 11, 2018